riazul701/dev-notes/OS-Antix/Antix-OS.md

   * GDebi file not found error.
   * Antix does not support Ubuntu PPA, remove it.

+## Antix-OS Installation

+* Choose partitions (During Installation - Antix-23.
+Note: Antix-22 does not have this issue)
+  * ERROR => "antiX Linux Installer" Dialog: This system uses EFI, but no valid EFI system partition was assigned to /boot/efi separately.
+Are you sure to continue?
+  * sda1 => size: 300.0 MB; Use For: ESP; Format: Preserve (FAT32)

+* Durint Antix-OS installation, do not Check/Tick "Root (administrator) Account".
+Because it cause problems during operating-system login.

 ## Access

 * Live-OS ROOT Acces